pawelc/docs/read_papers.md

 # Notes on Contrastive Divergence
 Explanation for CD

-# On Contrastive Divergence Learning
-Use CD to get biased ML solution and then use slow ML learning to fine tune.
-The distribution near the boundary of the simplex are more difficult to model.
-Research Idea: Show the location of the distribution I model.

 # IMPORTANCE OF INPUT DATA NORMALIZATION FOR THE APPLICATION OF NEURAL NETWORKS TO COMPLEX INDUSTRIAL PROBLEMS